 - Testing approach White Box used by designers for unit testing.
 Unit tests are the first level of tests performed prior to inclusion and other test concentrations in a test level structure.
-The testing method utilizes modules that reduce the reliance on the unit testing frames, stubs, drivers and mock items to help in unit testing.
+The testing method utilizes modules that reduce the unit testing frames’ reliance on stubs, drivers, and mock items to help in unit testing.

 6. System Testing

 - System testing involves testing the software system completely integrated.
 Software integration is generally produced by a computer system (every software is only one computer system component).
 The software is created in units and then interfaced to produce a full computer system with other software and hardware.
 In other words, a system consists of a group of software for the performance of various functions, but software alone can not accomplish the job.

 - System testing is a sequence of distinct types of trials for carrying out and testing against demands for the complete functioning of the embedded software computer system.
 System testing is tested in Black Box as it involves testing of the software externally.
 The testing of minor defects follows the user’s viewpoint.

 How to Perform in Manual Testing?

 Read the project documentation/guides software and comprehend it.
 If available, also study the Test Application (AUT).
 Draft test cases covering all of the documentation demands.
 Check and reference Team Lead, Customer test cases (as appropriate) Once bugs have been corrected, run the failed test instances again to confirm that they have passed.
-The black box testing and white box testing is used to manually perform all test instances.
+The black box testing and white box testing is used to perform all test instances manually.